rundeck/docs/docs/learning/howto/troubleshooting.md

 ### Other relevant logs
 There are [other logs](/learning/howto/workinglogs.html#other-rundeck-logs) to look for if something gets wrong in Rundeck, most relevant are:

-#### rundeck.log
+`rundeck.log`
 Contains all general applications messages, like warnings and errors.

-#### rundeck.audit.log
+`rundeck.audit.log`
-This log contains ACL-related authorization messages.
+Contains ACL-related authorization messages.

-#### rundeck.access.log
+`rundeck.access.log`
-All user access to the Rundeck instance is recorded in this log.
+User access is recorded in this log.

-#### rundeck.api.log
+`rundeck.api.log`
 This log stores all API access events.
-This is useful to determine the calls from external applications/code to the Rundeck web API.
+This is useful to determine calls from external applications/code to the web API.

-## Common Java Applications Errors
+## Common Java Application Errors
 In this section, we'll look at some common problems in a Java application like Rundeck.

 ### Java Exceptions
 Java exceptions can be triggered by a number of circumstances, including internal syntax and logic problems, as well as resource exhaustion.
 Java exceptions are frequently traceable back to the original Java code, therefore diagnosing this type of mistake requires a solid understanding of Java and its libraries/dependencies.

-Common Java Exceptions and Solutions:
+#### Common Java Exceptions and Solutions:
 * NullPointerException
     This exception is thrown when Java attempts to access an item with a 'null' reference value.
 * IllegalArgumentException
     This exception is thrown when Java attempts to pass an invalid argument to a function or method.

-#### Exception Troubleshooting tips:
+**Exception Troubleshooting tips:**
 * Check Rundeck system logs for additional information about the exception and the possible root cause (check the [Where to look if something goes wrong](#where-to-look-if-something-goes-wrong) section in this guide).
 * Create a report step by step on the Rundeck GitHub space to replicate the error (check the [Where and how to report a Rundeck bug](#where-and-how-to-report-a-rundeck-bug) section in this guide).

 ### Performance Issues
 Java performance issues can be caused by a variety of factors, including inefficient code, poor network connections, and resource contention.
 Java profiling tools are critical for finding and fixing performance problems.

-Performance Troubleshooting Tips:
+**Performance Troubleshooting Tips:**
 * Check Rundeck system logs to identify possible causes of Java performance issues.
 The `service.log` file is the main source to obtain information about the Rundeck instance.
 * Use Java monitoring and profiling tools to identify which Java methods and objects are taking too long to process (check the [Monitoring Tools](#monitoring-tools) section in this guide).
 * Adjust Rundeck system parameters such as Heap size or Thread pool size to improve Java's performance (check the [Tuning Rundeck](#tuning-rundeck) section in this guide).

-### Out of Memory Errors
+#### Out of Memory Errors
 The `java.lang.OutOfMemoryError` indicates that your application tried to keep more data in memory than it could handle, resulting in random failures from which Rundeck cannot recover.

 This error can occur for many reasons, such as: